singh-man/books/crackingTheCoding/17_hard.md

 90      return new PartitionResult(left - start, right - left + 1);
 91  }
 ```
-Notice the change made to smallest K too.
+Notice the change made to smallestK too.
 We can't simply copy all elements less than or equal to threshold into the array.
-Since we have duplicates, there could be many more thank elements that are less than or equal to threshold.
+Since we have duplicates, there could be many more than k elements that are less than or equal to threshold.
 (We also can't just  say "okay, only copy k elements over".
 We could  inadvertently fill up the array early on with "equal" elements, and not leave enough space for the  smaller ones.)

 The solution for this is fairly simple: only copy over the smaller  elements first, then fill up the  array with equal elements at the end.